phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

   Targeting the Object of (`sh:targetObjectsOf `) the inverse of (`sh:inversePath`) the predicate `study:hasUniqueSubjectID` identifies USBUJID values that are assigned to more than one AnimalSubject.
 This test is the most informative when trying to quickly identify <i>duplicate USUBJID values</i>.
 </div>

-SHACL Shape Method 1: Identify duplicate USUBJID values.
+SHACL Shape for Method 1: Identify duplicate USUBJID values.
+This shape is applied to all uses of the predicate `study:hasUniqueSubjectID`, allowing its use for both SEND and SDTM data sets when this predicates is present.
 <pre class='shacl'>
 study:isUniqueShape-USubjID a sh:PropertyShape ;
   <font class='nodeBold'>sh:targetObjectsOf study:hasUniqueSubjectID </font> ;